daknuett/python3-nio/README.rst

 Example
 =======

-This is a simple example for nio:
+This is a simple example for nuio:

 ::

 	#!/usr/bin/python3

-	from nio.input.terminal import POSIXTerminalInput
+	from nuio.input.terminal import POSIXTerminalInput
-	from nio.output.terminal import TerminalOutput, ESCAPES, TerminalBlockOutput
+	from nuio.output.terminal import TerminalOutput, ESCAPES, TerminalBlockOutput
 	import asyncio, shutil